MatthewYeend/Laravel-Best-Practices/README.md

     ```
 - What is Sanctum in Laravel?
 How is it different from Passport?
   - Sanctum is a lightweight authentication system for API tokens and SPA authentication.
 Passport is for full OAuth2 authentication.
+### Miscellaneous Questions
+- What is a Laravel package?
+How do you create one?
+  - Packages extend Laravel's functionality.
+To create one:
+      - Set up a package directory structure.
+      - Define service providers.
+      - Publish assets or configurations as needed.
+- What is the `event:listen` and `event:dispatch` mechanism?
+  - `event:listen` registers an event listener, while `event:dispatch` triggers the event.
+Example:
+    ```php
+    Event::listen(UserRegistered::class, SendWelcomeEmail::class);
+    event(new UserRegistered($user));
+    ```
+- What is Laravel Horizon?
+  - Horizon is a dashboard tool for monitoring and managing Laravel queues powered by Redis.
+- Explain the `$fillable` and `$guarded` properties in Laravel models.
+  - `$fillable`: Specifies fields allowed for mass assignment.
+  - `$guarded`: Specifies fields that are not mass assignable.
+- What is the purpose of `broadcastOn()` in Laravel events?
+  - It defines the channels the event should be broadcast on.